Cryptolens/docs/examples/verified-trials.md

 In Cryptolens, all trial keys are bound to the device that requested them, which helps to prevent users from using the trial after reinstalling their device.

+You can define which features should count as trial by [editing feature definitions](/web-interface/feature-definitions) on the product page.

 ## Example

 In order to create a trial key, you only need to call `Key.CreateTrialKey`.
 This method will either return a new trial key or an existing one (if this command was called before).